 Among the tactics used to address both prostitution and sex trafficking are those that target consumer level demand for commercial sex.
 In 2018, a new Tarrant County Sheriff’s Office Intelligence Unit had made sex trafficking its top target.
 The unit conducted “john” suppression stings, where they targeted men trying to purchase sex.
 In August, 2018, thirty male suspects were arrested and charged with prostitution as part of a joint operation between the Tarrant County Sheriff’s Office and Arlington Police Department.
 The sting focused on people soliciting sex, and was affiliated with the National Johns Suppression Initiative, according to the Tarrant County Sheriff’s Office.

 Several cities within Tarrant County also focus on combating demand.
 For example, the Fort Worth Police Department began conducting large-scale street-level reverse stings in the early 1980s.
-One operation in 1986 netted 81 johns in a single sweep.
+One operation in 1986 netted 81 male sex buyers in a single sweep.
 Shaming is also an important element of Fort Worth police response to combating commercial sex sales.
 In 2007, a program called “John TV” was introduced, and police have posted the names and photographs of people arrested for solicitation on both the city’s web site and on its community cable TV.